 Humanoids Are White: The number of dark-skinned characters you meet can be counted on one hand, including one black elf.
-(Gets especially jarring if the player gives the Grey Warden a very dark skin tone - in the origins with the Grey Warden's parents, like the human noble origin, said parents are very fair-skinned in contrast to their son/daughter.
+(Gets especially jarring if the player gives the Grey Warden a very dark skin tone - in the origins where the Grey Warden's parents are seen, like the human noble origin, said parents are very fair-skinned in contrast to their son/daughter.
 No one in the game mentions the Grey Warden's skin tone as being in any way unusual if this is done.)
 However, the Dalish elves are somewhat tannish.
-(They seem to be a little like Romanis/Gypsies).
+(They seem to be a little like Romanis/Gypsies.)

 Human Resources: Golems are made using Dwarven lives.
 Also, Blood Magic drains the caster's (or others'...) blood and health points.